ChrisAFry/goalie-sentiment-analysis/README.md

 library(tidyverse)
 ```

 Import data (code not shown).
+Data is in this repository.

 Data is: single column, header = 'word', rows = individual words spoken.
 Saved the data as `kelsey`.

 Plot a chart of the top 50 most used words (change n to change chart).